evercoinx/nft-marketplace/README.md

 # connect to the running local node
 $ npm run console:node

-# connect to the security toolbox
+# connect to the docker image with crytic's security toolset
-$ npm run console:toolbox
+$ npm run console:crytic
 ```

 ### Deploy